For binational couples divided by the coronavirus, Croatia offers a rare rendezvous

 “We are in 2020 and we still need to be married to be recognized as essential,” she said.
 “It seems crazy.”

-Like others interviewed, Linchant and her partner, Christian Poonwah, 39, said they understood the need for some travel restrictions to contain the virus.
-But after going through the system themselves, Linchant said that she found many of the rules were “arbitrary.”
+Like others interviewed, Linchant and her partner, Christian Poonwah, 39, said they understood the need for travel restrictions, but found many of the rules “arbitrary.”

 “How can they accept business trips and not family reunions?” she said.

 The Love Is Not Tourism campaign, among others, has been making this argument for months, with some success.
 After Europe partially reopened this summer, campaigners pushed countries to include unmarried couples as part of the “essential” travelers list.
-More than 10 countries now do so, with Italy the latest to join the list.
+More than 10 countries now do so.
 The European Commission has urged all E.U. member states to expand their criteria.

 Still, many lives remained upended.
 Sanne Broekhuizen, 27, from the Netherlands and her partner, Ian Daavettila, 29, from Wisconsin, had been planning to move to Spain together this spring.
 They last saw each other in March.